How to change MAC address in Linux

 macchanger -p enp0s3

-You don’t have to do this.
-Please note that once you reboot the system, the changes will be automatically lost, and the actual MAC address will be restored again.
+However, you don’t have to do this.
+Once you reboot the system, the changes will be automatically lost, and the actual MAC address will be restored again.

 For more details, check the man pages: